JanssenProject/jans/docs/janssen-server/developer/agama/programming-guide/config-inputs-metadata/README.md

     Timeout 100 seconds
 ```

 Note the amount of seconds must be supplied as an unsigned integer literal value.
 Engines terminate flow execution when timeout occurs and take the user to an error page.
-Actually, engines should use an implict, default timeout value when a flow does not provide one.
+Actually, engines should use an implicit, default timeout value when a flow does not provide one.
 This avoids flows running indefinitely.

 ### Configuration

-In practice, many times flows need some form of parameterization to propertly accomplish their goals.
+In practice, many times flows need some form of parameterization to properly accomplish their goals.
 These parameters are configuration properties that remain the same regardless of when and how a flow is being used.
 Usually they are expected to be supplied by administrators upon project deployment.

 Configuration properties supplied are bound to a variable (an Agama *map*) via `Configs`.
 This directive is expected to be after `Timeout`: